-A file specification dictionary, as defined in ISO 32000-1:2008, 7.11.3, may contain the EF key, provided that the embedded file is compliant with either ISO 19005-1 or this part of ISO 19005.
+A file specification dictionary, as defined in ISO 32000-1:2008, 7.11.3, may contain the EF key.
 The file specification dictionary for an embedded file shall contain the F and UF keys and should contain the Desc key.